Click on Bird Paintings below.

 “Notwithstanding the difficulties in regard to fertility given in the last two paragraphs, when we reflect on the inherent improbability of man having domesticated throughout the world one single species alone of so widely distributed, so easily tamed, and so useful a group as the Canidæ; when we reflect on the extreme antiquity of the different breeds; and especially when we reflect on the close similarity, both in external structure and habits, between the domestic dogs of various countries and the wild species still inhabiting these same countries, the balance of evidence is strongly in favour of the multiple origin of our dogs. ( pg 34)

 Darwin makes clear what was known then, and shows what hard work he did to find out what he knew.
 His reasoning is impeccable, based on inadequate information.
 But that new information is available now that proves him wrong appears incontestable.
 But how he does not quite answer this question is exceedingly interesting and shows a great mind at work.
-Even when he is wrong, as he is largely wrong is his thesis of the multiple origin or out dogs, Darwin is interesting, and is partly right.
+Even when he is wrong, as he is largely wrong is his thesis of the multiple origin of our dogs, Darwin is interesting, and is partly right.
 His surmise that dogs may have multiple origins might be wrong but his understanding that Coyotes and dogs or Wolves and Coyotes can breed is right.(This essay on dogs and cats can be seen here, beginning on page 15.)

 He wrote on sexual selection in Descent of Man and on human emotions, facial expressions and other things.
 He developed a theory pangenesis and “gemmules”, which is really the theory of what we call genetics now, with some differences.
 This shows how right Darwin could be.
 The Gemmules would later be called DNA, RNA and genetic processes in general.
-While he used artificial selection or domestication as a major source of information on his theory of natural selection or heritable characteristics, question has been raised regarding just how much he knew about the harmfulness of domestication.
+While he used artificial selection or domestication as a major source of information on his theory of natural selection or heritable characteristics, questions have been raised regarding just how much he knew about the harmfulness of domestication.
 This theory, also called evolution, while very good and lasting in its details, does not show that he was aware of the abuse of plants and animals akin to slavery conditions by human beings domesticating animals.
 Was he aware of the harm done to nature by domestication?
 He abhorred slavery and he did some work on animal rights.
 But did he do enough?

 He did write against trapping animals, bull baiting and chicken fights.
 He wrote mostly against vivisection and cruelty against animals, On this he wrote “It deserves detestation and abhorrence.”.
 He wanted to protect the right of science to know, however, and did not draw a clear line where that should stop.
 He wrote that anti-vivisection has as its

 ” object… to protect animals, and at the same time not to injure Physiology,”.
 This is somewhat ambiguous.
 I am not sure he knew how far the domestication of animals would go in its cruelty toward animals, or that his own work on domestic animals would have an indirect influence on this.
 If he knew this, he would certainly ‘abhor and detest’ what has been done partly in his name.
-The reduction of animal DNA to the fr profit motive is destructive to nature and largely a failure.
+The reduction of animal DNA to the for profit motive is destructive to nature and largely a failure.
 The reason for adaptation to boimes is not human greed, but survival and efficacy to the environment. ( see for more on this: )

 David Neibert is certainly correct that animals have been largely left out of most histories.
 A history that includes the human abuse of nature and animals is a very different thing.
 History is a very largely human centered concern, male centered I should say, mostly about the history of kings and presidents, military campaigns, conquest and capitalism, or communism.
 Indeed, there is yet no decent history of nature in general.
 The corporate abuse of animals and plants continues all over the world, and is very likely resulting in the destruction or extinction of insect and flowering plant species of the order of 60% or more.
 Primates, mammals, amphibians, birds and fish also are experiencing a 60% decline in population.
 The Great Barrier Reef coral is about 60% dead.
 These are alarming numbers.
 The 60 percent decline in population across nearly all species is disturbing and begs the question, –why 60 percent?
 It would seem that this is an accident or coincidence, though I suspect this is actually the amount of stress that profit making corporations have put on our earth and all its species and biomes.